 Make sure the first sentence of a paragraph is the most important, the core sentence, of that paragraph.
 After all, people tend to read the first sentence of every new paragraph as they’re scanning through content.
 The other sentences in a paragraph elaborate upon that first core sentence.
 Chances are Google will pay extra attention to these sentences, in order to determine the topic of a text.
 They are great places to use your keyword, if possible.
 If you’re writing a well-structured article and staying on-topic, your keyword will come up naturally in many core sentences.

 Text structure is important to attract readers to your blog, as well as for SEO reasons.
 Writing well-structured and well-written texts isn’t easy, though.
 At Yoast, we are strong believers in the importance of quality content.
 That’s why the readability analysis makes part of Yoast SEO and we offer a Content SEO training subscription that includes a SEO copywriting course.
-In this SEO training we teach you how to write the best copy for your audience and search engines, and how to structure your text well!
+In this SEO training, we teach you how to write the best copy for your audience and search engines, and how to structure your text well!